 Tax Deduction Information

 Please provide the following information to your tax advisers.
 They can assist you in making the proper deduction.
 You may wish to refer to the Internal Revenue Code (Section 213a).
-The code offers information on allowable deductions related to your daughter's care.
+The code offers information on allowable deductions related to your teen's care.

 Court rulings that support deduction related to enrollment in a special school include:

-–Griesdorf, Lawrence, (1970) 54 TC 1684) Enrollment of a child not cooperating in school and often physically sick related to result of parental divorce and father’s suicide.
+–Griesdorf, Lawrence, (1970) 54 TC 1684) Enrollment of a child not cooperating in school and often physically sick related to the result of parental divorce and father’s suicide.

 –Urbauer, Charles, (1992) TC Memo 1992-170) Enrollment of a 17-year-old with severe behavioral and drug abuse-related problems in a college preparatory school program designed to meet the educational and emotional needs of students with problems.